AshutoshDas07/ABN_HackOffv3.0/Predicting_Trend/README.md

 # Predicting Trends
 This part is an effort to predict fashion trends over time using machine learning.
-Currently, We are able to classify different types of clothing (Shirts, Skirts, Pants, Dress) using images webscraped from chictopia.com, instagram and training a model built using Keras.
+Currently, We are able to classify different types of clothing (Shirts, Skirts, Pants, Dress) using images webscraped from Chictopia.com, Instagram.
+For classification, we have trained our model using Keras and Tensorflow.

 ## How is this Predicting Trend part set up ?
 Currently, this project is split into several files to make prototyping easier.
 Current workflow: